 A safe enjoyable atmosphere to enjoy your time how you choose; boating, socializing, relaxing and/or spending time with family!
-Children can have fun fishing, swimming, paddle boarding, kayaking, or wading in the water on our beachfront.
+Children can have fun fishing, swimming, paddle boarding, kayaking in the water on our beachfront.

 We are a working club, so it is important that you understand that membership comes with work obligations and the code of conduct outlined in our bylaws.

 The club has a variety of work parties to keep the club in tip top condition.
 You will be required to commit twenty (25) hours per season to club work.
-This will include club put-in and haul-out as well as cleaning stations.
-A group of members will be allocated to a specific week during the season and the usual commitment is three hours.
+This will include club put-in and haul-out as well as cleaning duties.

 Once you've decided to become a member, you must first complete our application form.
 It is important to fill out all of the sections to the best of your ability, as completeness is one of the first things we evaluate.